inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 +++

 This is the second in a series of blog posts.
 Previously, we introduced a method for writing performant stack safe recursion in Rust for a single recursive data structure.
 This post covers the core ideas used to implement a _single_ recursion backend that can handle collapsing or expanding any user-defined recursive data structure.

+<!--more-->

-This single recursion backend has been implemented in a crate called [recursion](https://crates.io/crates/recursion).
+This generic recursion backend is implemented in my new [recursion](https://crates.io/crates/recursion) crate.
 Docs are [here](https://docs.rs/recursion/0.0.1-BETA/recursion).
 Source code, along with examples and benchmarks, [can be found here](https://github.com/inanna-malick/recursion).

-<!--more-->

 # A Recap